devkapa/skarcade/README.md

-# SKAR - A simple utility suite for students
+# SKARcade - A simple utility suite for students